EESSI/docs/docs/adding_software/debugging_failed_builds.md

     `Apptainer> ` was shown.

-### Starting a shell in the EESSI container - more efficient approach
+### More efficient approach for multiple/continued debugging sessions
 While the above works perfectly well, you might not be able to complete your debugging session in one go.
 With the above approach, several steps will just be repeated every time you start a debugging session:
 - Downloading the container
 - Installing `CUDA` in your [host injections](../gpu.md#host_injections) directory (only if you use the `EESSI-install-software.sh` script, see below).